 Belden's uncanny ability to rapidly pen both music and poetry enabled him to write a song to fit a sermon while it was still being delivered.
 At the end of the service he and his wife would perform the newly created song.
 They would then give a copy of the manuscript to the preacher as a souvenir.

-Following his death in Cleveland, Ohio, in 1945, at age 87, his papers and manuscripts were purchased for $1000 by the church and given to the SDA Theological Seminary in Takoma Park, Maryland.
+Following his death in Cleveland, Ohio, on December 2, 1945, at age 87, his papers and manuscripts were purchased for $1000 by the church and given to the SDA Theological Seminary in Takoma Park, Maryland.
 They are now available at the Andrews University Library in Berrien Springs, Michigan.

 The 1941 Church Hymnal included 22 of Belden's songs and hymns.
 The 1985 Seventh-day Adventist Hymnal includes twelve complete hymns and four tunes by him, more than provided by any other Adventist contributor.